OmarBasem/AssetDash/README.md

 - SSL error
 - Non 2xx response

-Therefore, I created a customized AssetIcon component to handle the different cases.
+Therefore, I created a customized AssetIcon component to handle the different cases, and a fetchIcon util function under `utils/images.ts`.
 I used react-native-blob-util to download the image.
 BlobUtil will detect and assign the right mime type.
 If it was an svg, then an SVG component will be used to render the icon.
 In case of an SSL error or a non 2xx response, a default placeholder will be displayed.

 I simulated price updates inside `useAssets` hook using a `setInterval` to update some of the assets at random every 10 seconds.